pragmint/open-practices/practices/separate-config-from-code.md

 ## Supporting Capabilities

 ## [Version Control](/capabilities/tech/version-control.md)
-By advocating for the exclusion of configuration and sensitive data from version control, this practice improves the Version Control Capability, by defining the exceptions where storing information in source control is not desirable.
+By advocating for the exclusion of configuration and sensitive data from version control, this practice improves the Version Control Capability, by defining the exceptions where storing information in application code source control is not desirable.

 ## [Continuous Integration](https://dora.dev/devops-capabilities/technical/continuous-integration)
 Separate Config from Code facilitates more efficient and secure continuous integration (CI) processes.
 It allows for seamless integration of code changes by ensuring that environment-specific configurations do not interfere with the build process, thereby enhancing the reliability and speed of CI cycles.